-Philadelphia Workers Compensation Lawyer
+Philadelphia Workers’ Compensation Lawyer

 Pennsylvania has protected its workers from employer exploitation for more than one hundred years.
-The first Worker’ Compensation legislation was adopted in 1915.
-The basic premise of workers’ compensation law is that if you are injured at work, no matter who is at fault, you should be compensated for your injury if you incur medical bills and lost wages as a result of your work injury.
+The first Workers’ Compensation legislation was adopted in 1915.
+The basic premise of workers’ compensation law is that if you are injured at work, no matter who is at fault, you should be compensated for any medical bills and lost wages resulting from your work injury.
 Workers’ Compensation Law is very different from Personal Injury and other types of law because fault is not taken into account.
-The law states that if you have been injured during the course and scope of your employment then you have the right to be compensated for your lost wages and medical bills.
+The law states that if you have been injured during the course and scope of your employment, then you have the right to be compensated for your lost wages and medical bills.

-Workers Compensation Lawyer Philadelphia
+Workers’ Compensation Lawyer Philadelphia

 It is important to note that if you suffer a work injury and file a claim against your employer, you cannot also sue them for personal injury.
 This is known as the Exclusivity Provision of the Worker’s Compensation Act.
 If you were injured by faulty equipment or as a result of a third party’s negligence, you can sue the third party, but you cannot sue your employer.
 Compensation is based on your salary.
 The more you make, the more you are entitled to under workers’ compensation law.
-The workers’ compensation rate is about two thirds of your salary and the benefits are tax free.
+The workers’ compensation rate is about two-thirds of your salary, and the benefits are tax-free.